oh-security/security-decision-engine/README.md

 Execution always happens outside this system.

-Non-Goals
+## Non-Goals

 The following are intentionally excluded:

-UI or dashboards
+- Any user interfaces or dashboards are explicitly out of scope for this system.

-decision remediation suggestions
+- Automatic remediation or execution of security actions.

-decision signaling mechanisms
+- Enforcement mechanisms.

-machine learning–based decisions
+- Machine learning–based decision-making.

-These may exist in downstream systems after integration or acquisition.
+These capabilities may exist in downstream systems after integration or acquisition.

 Summary (One Sentence)